SirSkye/SnakeGamePygame/README.md

 # Snake Game
-Simple snake game made with pygame.
+Simple snake game made with pygame. </br>
+The core game is finished

 # Imporvements
 - [ ] Use the snake images with outlines and add the logic to implement it